WeblateOrg/weblate/docs/vcs.rst

 ++++++++++++++

 :ref:`gitlab-push` requires a configured `lab`_ installation on your server.
-Follow the installation instructions at https://github.com/zaquestion/lab#installation and run it without any arguments to finish the configuration, for example:
+Follow the installation instructions at `lab`_ and run it without any arguments to finish the configuration, for example:

 .. code-block:: sh